 With the breakup of Gondwanaland, what is now India started moving north.
 Around 55 Mya, it entered into collision with Asia, administering the coup de grace to the Tethys.
 The crust of India was too light to be subducted, but some of it slid in under Asia, making the continental crust there almost twice its maximum elsewhere.
 The result was the chain of the mighty Himalayas and the high Tibetan plateau.
-In both places, there are sedimentary rocks from the floor of the Tethys, with accompanying fossils, such as the ammonites called shaligrams, which are worshiped by Hindus as an incarnation of the god Vishnu (him again!).
+In both places, at thousands of meters above sea level, there are sedimentary rocks from the floor of the Tethys, with accompanying fossils, such as the ammonites called shaligrams, which are worshiped by Hindus as an incarnation of the god Vishnu (him again!).
 India’s encroachment on Asia is still going on at the rate of around 2 cms per year.
 This process leads to buildup of tension in the rock which, when released, causes enormous earthquakes in China.

 As summer heat warms up the high Tibetan plateau, moist tropical air is drawn in.
 When this precipitates, it brings about the monsoon.
 This weather phenomenon is both good (irrigation) and bad (flooding and mudslides) for India and Bangladesh.

 Since the Earth’s surface maintains a fixed area, the expansion of the Atlantic Ocean causes the squeezing up of the Pacific.
 As the Pacific plate has subducted almost all the way around its perimeter, volcanic activity has arisen there – the so-called Pacific Ring of Fire.